Bose-Hubbard simulator with long-range hopping

-We anticipate that collective phase-coherence is restricted to incompressible states for which excitons explore a single sub-radiant mode. \fd{Otherwise hopping inevitably yields random phase fluctuations, as discussed above.} To verify this expectation we probed $|g^{(1)}|$ for a wide range of lattice fillings, while $\tau$ was set to 12.1 ps (see vertical line in Fig.3.a). \fd{Figure 3.d} signals that $|g^{(1)}|$ is only maximised at $\bar{N}\simeq1/2$ (orange) and $\bar{N}\simeq1$ (blue). \fd{We verified that the exciton compressibility is minimized for both regimes (Supplementary Information), which attests that CB and Mott solids are realized respectively.
-Hence, in the lattice quantum insulating phases combine spatial order and collective phase coherence.}
+We anticipate that collective phase-coherence is restricted to incompressible states for which excitons explore a single sub-radiant mode.
+Otherwise NN tunneling ($t$) inevitably yields random phase fluctuations.
+To verify this expectation we measured \fd{$\mathcal{V}$} \fd{across the same region comprising 8x8 sites}, for a wide range of lattice fillings prepared by adjusting the power $P$ of the laser loading carriers in the device, while $\tau$ was set to 12.1 ps (see vertical line in Fig.3.a).
+Figure 3.d signals that \fd{$\mathcal{V}$} is only maximised at $\bar{N}\simeq1/2$ for $P\sim6$ nW (orange), and at $\bar{N}\simeq1$ for $P\sim14$ nW (blue).
+The exciton compressibility is minimized for both regimes (\fd{Extended Data Fig.1.c}), which attests that CB and Mott solids are realized respectively.
+Hence, in the lattice quantum insulating phases combine spatial order and collectively extended time coherence.

-\textbf{Conclusions} \fd{In the ultra-low collisional regime, we have shown that excitons spontaneously realize sub-radiant many-body phases in nanoscopic lattices, through their radiative dissipation.
-This effectively introduces long-range tunneling in the lattice Hamiltonian, directly signalled by the PL dynamics.
+\textbf{Conclusions} In the ultra-low collisional regime, we have shown that dipolar excitons spontaneously realize sub-radiant many-body phases in electrostatic lattices.
+Long-range hopping thus dresses the lattice Hamiltonian, yielding an algebraic suppression of dissipation greatly exceeding previous reports with cold atoms \cite{rui_2020,Bloch_2023}.
 Strikingly, we also observed a threshold increase of excitons temporal coherence, only when spatial order is established.
-Thus, at unity and half fillings Mott and CB quantum insulators exhibit collective phase coherence.
-In the latter case the lattice translational symmetry is broken spontaneously.
-This leads us envision that coherent long-range tunneling provides a direct route towards supersolid phases at fractional lattice fillings \cite{Baranov2012,Dutta2015}.
-Moreover, we also expect that collective radiance spontaneously builds up in hetero-bilayers of 2D materials, where interlayer excitons are confined in the moiré super-lattice \cite{Joon2023,mak2022,xiong2023}.}
+Thus, at unity and half fillings MI and CB quantum insulators exhibit collective time coherence.
+In the latter case, the lattice translational symmetry is broken spontaneously.
+This leads us to envision that coherent long-range hopping provides a direct route towards supersolid phases at fractional lattice fillings \cite{Baranov2012,Dutta2015}.

 \textbf{Acknowledgments}

 We would like to thank P. Filloux, D. Hrabovsky, S. Suffit for support, and M. Holzmann and G. Pupillo for stimulating discussions.
 We are also gratefull to J.Bloch, D. Chang, J. Dalibard, T. Grass, M. Lewenstein, H.J.
 Park and X. Xu for their critical reading of the manuscript.
 Our research has been financially supported by the French Agency for Research (CE-30 with contracts IXTASE and SIX).
 The work at Princeton University was funded by the Gordon and Betty Moore Foundation through the EPiQS initiative Grant GBMF4420, and by the National Science Foundation MRSEC Grant DMR 1420541.